-Partial solar eclipse on June 10, 2021 recorded with our H $\!\alpha$
+Partial solar eclipse on June 10, 2021 recorded with our H $\alpha$

 H\$\alpha\$ light shall be observed and characterized.
 The Sun's telescope H\$\alpha\$ emission comes from its chromosphere and thus allows us to study the upper solar atmosphere.
 With the help of this experiment, the solar atmosphere is to be examined in more detail and the knowledge about which radiation is emitted in which layers is deepened.
-You will also learn how to use the mobile telescopes. telescope telescope and thus allows telescope telescope and thus allows telescope and thus allows telescope and thus allows telescope telescope and thus allows telescope and thus allows telescope and thus allows telescope and thus allows the telescope and thus allows telescope and thus allows telescope and thus allows the telescope and thus allows telescope and the telescope and telescope an
+You will also learn how to use the mobile telescopes. telescope telescope and thus allows telescope telescope and thus allows telescope telescope and thus allows telescope and thus allows telescope telescope and thus allows telescope telescope and thus allows the telescope and thus allows telescope and the telescope and telescope and